ekmixon/micronets-gw/micronets-gw-service/README.md

 MICRONETS_DHCP_CONFIG=config.MockDevelopmentConfigWithWebsocket python ./runner.py
 ```

-## Micronets DHCP CRUD Interface
+## Micronets DHCP REST/CRUD Interface

-This section contains the general API definition for the Micronets gateway service.
+This section contains the general REST API definitions for the Micronets DHCP reservation service.

+All request URIs are prefixed by **/micronets/v1/dhcp** unless otherwise noted

 See the `testcases.md` document in the `test` directory for examples.